stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

-# How to set up an Apptainer image as a COSMOS-SENSE module
+# How to set up an Apptainer image as a COSMOS module

 In an COSMOS, the module system is used to manage software packages.
 It allows users to dynamically load and unload specific software environments without affecting the entire system.
 Modules are defined through Lua scripts, which specify environment variables, dependencies, and version control for different software.